willdalh/diffusion-ot/README.md

                         The name of the directory to load pretrained models from --load_only_models LOAD_ONLY_MODELS
-                        Name of directory for model states to load, and ignore other arguments from the pretrained session --debug DEBUG         Whether to run in debug mode --debug_slice DEBUG_SLICE
+                        Name of directory for model states to load, and ignore other arguments from the pretrained session --debug DEBUG         Whether to run in debug mode.
+Activates tqdm --debug_slice DEBUG_SLICE
                         The slice to use on the dataset for debugging --mus MUS [MUS ...]
 The means of the Gaussians.
-Write '--mus X' for a univar single.
+Write '--mus 'X'' for a univar single.
 Write '--mus X Y' for a univar double.
 Write '--mus 'X1 Y1' 'X2 Y2'' for a bivar double
   --sigmas SIGMAS [SIGMAS ...]
                         The stds/covariance of the Gaussians.
 Write '--sigmas X' for univar single.
 Write '--sigmas X Y' for univar double Write.
 For bivariate single, write for example '--sigmas 1,0:0,1'.
 For bivariate double, write for example '--sigmas 1,0:0,1 1,0:0,1'
 ```